imkrishmkkk/daa-programs-in-c/README.md

 # daa-programs-in-c
-In this repo i am going to upload all of my daa programs  which are written in c
+In this repository, I am going to upload all of my Data Structures and Algorithms (DSA) programs written in C